flucoma/flucoma-docs/doc/LabelSet.rst

    :arg action: A function to run when the export is done.

-   Export the dataset identifier to a FluidLabelSet.
+   Export the LabelSet identifier to a FluidLabelSet.

 :message merge: